With Martin G. Moore

 1. Look outside yourself

-If you focus only on yourself--your own feelings, fears, and doubts--you'll find it really difficult to step into hard situations.
-Self-preservation will override virtually everything else, and then you'll rationalize as to why you don't really need to do the thing that (deep down) you know you should.
+If you focus only on yourself–your own feelings, fears, and doubts–you’ll find it really difficult to step into hard situations.
+Self-preservation will override virtually everything else, and then you’ll rationalize as to why you don’t really need to do the thing that (deep down) you know you should.
 Think about how stepping into the breach will benefit others.
 Ask yourself what it would mean to someone else.

 For example, there are many situations where you may need to step in and intervene to correct a performance shortfall in your team.
 It’s really easy to let this slide if you only think about the potential negative consequences for you, personally.
 There might be pushback, or you might be seen as being too picky or overly tough.